 Connecting with others through the Internet

 Essential to a TVS Global Education are multinational online learning exchanges.
 Through these mediums, we are able to connect entire grades and classes with people from different cultures via blogs, live conversations, and video exchanges.
-Since the Program began in the summer of 2011, students in the Lower, Middle, and Upper Schools have used these technologies to learn together about a variety of topics with students from Argentina, Australia, Austria, Azerbaijan, Canada, France, Germany, Greenland, Hungary, Indonesia, Japan, Mauritania, Mexico, New Zealand, South Korea, Spain, Taiwan, Turkey, and the United Kingdom (Scotland, Northern Ireland, and England), and we are always seeking new connections with new schools.
+Since the Program began in the summer of 2011, students in the Lower, Middle, and Upper Schools have used these technologies to learn together about a variety of topics with students from Argentina, Australia, Austria, Azerbaijan, Canada, Denmark, the Dominican Republic, France, Germany, Greenland, Hungary, Indonesia, Japan, Mauritania, Mexico, the Netherlands, New Zealand, South Korea, Spain, Taiwan, Turkey, and the United Kingdom (Scotland, Northern Ireland, and England), and we are always seeking new connections with new schools.

-- Second graders have exchanged videos and blogged about school and life with students in South Korea, Canada, New Zealand, and Australia;
+- Second graders exchanged videos and blogged about school and life with students in South Korea, Canada, New Zealand, and Australia;

-- Fourth graders have exchanged videos with students practicing their English at an after-school in Taiwan and Skyped with students in Scotland;
+- Fourth graders exchanged videos with students practicing their English at an after-school in Taiwan and Skyped with students in Scotland;

-- Fifth and sixth graders practiced their Spanish online with students in Spain and Skyped with classmates in Scotland;
+- Fifth and sixth graders practiced their Spanish online with students in Spain and Skyped and exchanged videos about local animals with students in Scotland;

-- Sixth graders have blogged with students in Greenland; made Epals in 10 different countries; and exchanged videos about school life and our culture with Japanese students;
+- Sixth graders blogged with students in Greenland; made Epals in 10 different countries; and exchanged videos about school life and our culture with Japanese students;

-- Seventh graders have used video exchanges to learn about Mexico-Texas relations around the time of Texas' independence with students in Mexico;
+- Seventh graders used video exchanges to learn about Mexico-Texas relations around the time of Texas' independence with students in Mexico;

-- Eighth graders have discussed (in blogs and via Skype) poetry, issues of discrimination, immigration, and Martin Luther King Jr.’s dream with students in Scotland;
+- Eighth graders discussed (in blogs and via Skype) poetry, issues of discrimination, immigration, and Martin Luther King Jr.’s dream with students in Scotland;

 - Upper School Spanish II students practiced their Spanish skills (written, spoken, and listening) with students in Spain online;